 An outright gift of appreciated marketable securities is one of the most attractive methods of realizing your charitable intentions toward the Yale Peabody Museum.
 Such a gift has the following benefits:

-- A federal income tax deduction equal to the fair market value of the securities on the date of your gift, provided you have owned the securities for more than one year.
+- A federal income tax deduction equal to the fair market value of the securities on the date of your gift, provided you have owned the securities for more than 1 year.

 - Avoidance of capital gains tax on the transfer.